 First of all, this mouse comes with 5 DPI options.
 Many mice stop at 4, so this gives more flexibility to you to adjust the sensitivity.
 It can be suited to each game.
 There are also 7 buttons on the mouse, all of which can be programmed.

-Performance-wise, it utilizes Avago that takes accuracy to another level.
+Performance-wise, it utilizes Avago to take accuracy to another level.
 It’s a must for a gaming mouse to move with high precision because every small movement matters.
 Meanwhile, the tracking speed of 100IPS is considered decent.

-UtechSmart Venus Pro RGB Wireless MMO Gaming Mouse, 16,000 DPI Optical Sensor, 2.4 GHz Transmission Technology, Ergonomic Design, 16M Chroma RGB Lighting, 16 programmable Buttons
+UtechSmart Venus Pro RGB Wireless MMO Gaming Mouse, 16,000 DPI Optical Sensor, 16M Chroma RGB Lighting, 16 programmable Buttons

 The battery capacity is 1000mAh which provides up to 70 hours of continuous use.
 It takes just 2 hours to charge it to full capacity.
 To ensure performance, a PixArt PMW3335 sensor is built into the system, which is terrific for gaming.
 The DPI is also adjustable up to 5 levels.